TheCaptain989/radarr-striptracks/hotio/HOTIO.md

 4. Configure the Docker container with all the port, volume, and environment settings from the *original container documentation* here:
    **[hotio/radarr](https://hotio.dev/containers/radarr/ "Radarr Docker container")**
    **[hotio/sonarr](https://hotio.dev/containers/sonarr/ "Sonarr Docker container")**

+   >**Note:** Notice that no environment variables are used in this setup.
+That is a specific feature of LSIO containers and is not applicable to hotio containers.

    1. Add the **99-striptracks.sh** file path as a mount point in your `compose.yml` file or `docker run` command.
       >**Note:** The `/etc/cont-init.d/99-striptracks` path below is important; don't change it!